solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### 1. Co-locate resources

 Locating Azure services in the same region minimizes network traffic costs and network latency.
-Flexible Server not only supports co-location in the same region, but also co-location in the same Availability Zone for [regions that support Availability Zones.]
+Flexible Server supports co-location in the same region and co-location in the same Availability Zone for [regions that support Availability Zones.]
 MySQL Flexible Server couples well with zonal services, like Virtual Machines.

 ### 2. Implement connection pooling